-- Accurately represent themselves in all communications with the PKI: - ➤ Protect their Private Keys at all times, in accordance with this CPS and IGC-CP, as stipulated in their Subscriber Agreement;
+- Accurately represent themselves in all communications with the PKI: - Protect their Private Keys from compromise at all times (including if the Subscriber Keys are held by a Custodian, or authorized third party who has implemented a Custodial Subscriber Key Store and uses secure processes against potential compromise), in accordance with this CPS and IGC-CP, as stipulated in their Subscriber Agreement; - Notify, in a timely manner, the CA, RA, or LRA that Issued their Certificates of suspicion that their Private Keys are compromised or lost.
+Such notification shall be made directly, or indirectly through mechanisms consistent with this CPS;

-- ➤ Notify, in a timely manner, the CA, RA, or LRA that Issued their Certificates of suspicion that their Private Keys are compromised or lost.
-Such notification shall be made directly, or indirectly through mechanisms consistent with this CPS; - Abide by all the terms, conditions, and restrictions levied upon the use of their Private Keys and Certificates; and - > Use Certificates in accordance with this CPS and the IGC-CP.
+- Abide by all the terms, conditions, and restrictions levied upon the use of their Private Keys and Certificates; and - Use Certificates in accordance with this CPS and the IGC-CP.

 Primary Machine Operators are required to assume the obligations of Subscribers for the Certificates associated with their Devices.
-They also warrant and represent that FQDNs or other information used to identify Devices, Organization names and domain names are accurate, current, complete, and not misleading and that they will install the Certificate only on the Device corresponding to the Device represented in the Certificate subjectDN. or server accessible at the domain name listed on the Certificate.
+They also warrant and represent that FQDNs or other information used to identify Devices, Organization names and domain names are accurate, current, complete, and not misleading and that they will install the Certificate only on the Device corresponding to the Device represented in the Certificate subjectDN or server accessible at the domain name listed on the Certificate.